electron/governance/playbooks/responses/blocked-needs-repro.md

 ## If No Repro Included

-Thank you for taking the time to report this issue and helping to make Electron better.
+Thanks for reporting this and helping to make Electron better!

-Would it be possible for you to fork [electron-quick-start](https://github.com/electron/electron-quick-start) for a small app that reproduces the issue by itself?
+Would it be possible for you to make a standalone testcase with only the code necessary to reproduce the issue?
+For example, [Electron Fiddle](https://www.electronjs.org/fiddle) is a great tool for making small test cases and makes it easy to publish your test case to a [gist](https://gist.github.com) that Electron maintainers can use.

 Stand-alone test cases make fixing issues go more smoothly: it ensure everyone's looking at the same issue, it removes all unnecessary variables from the equation, and it can also provide the basis for automated regression tests.

 I'm adding the `blocked/needs-repro` label for this reason.
-After you've responded, please link to the test case and @ me in a followup comment.
+After you make a test case, please link to it in a followup comment.

 Thanks in advance!
 Your help is appreciated.

 ## If Repro Requires Third-Party Tooling

-Thank you for taking the time to report this issue and helping to make Electron better.
+Thanks for reporting this and helping to make Electron better!

-Researching issues that require triaging third-party code is usually not feasable due to the high volume of issues that are reported to Electron.
+Because of time constraints, triaging code with third-party dependencies is usually not feasible for a small team like Electron's.

-Would it be possible for you to fork [electron-quick-start](https://github.com/electron/electron-quick-start) for a small app that reproduces the issue by itself without third-party code?
+Would it be possible for you to make a standalone testcase with only the code necessary to reproduce the issue?
+For example, [Electron Fiddle](https://www.electronjs.org/fiddle) is a great tool for making small test cases and makes it easy to publish your test case to a [gist](https://gist.github.com) that Electron maintainers can use.

 Stand-alone test cases make fixing issues go more smoothly: it ensure everyone's looking at the same issue, it removes all unnecessary variables from the equation, and it can also provide the basis for automated regression tests.

 I'm adding the `blocked/needs-repro` label for this reason.
-After you've responded, please link to the test case and @ me in a followup comment.
+After you make a test case, please link to it in a folloup comment.

 Thanks in advance!
 Your help is appreciated.